 - I developed and published the annual Tax and Timber Report to reduce the serious misinformation that was circulating regarding the county’s finances.

 - I steadfastly defended your rights as taxpayers, so much so that Mark Nichols himself referred to me as “an ardent champion” of taxpayer rights.

 - And I successfully turned over $99.5 million in reserve funds when I vacated the office.

 In contrast, consider the “accomplishments” of incumbent Mark Nichols:

 - Nichols was a defendant in an age and gender discrimination case that alleged he treated women in the Prosecutor’s Office in a hostile, demeaning and condescending manner that was settled at a cost to the taxpayers of at least $1.6 million plus attorney’s fees.

-- Nichols was the legal adviser to OPNET in a civil forfeiture case where the judge found that law enforcement officers, including the prosecutor, committed intentional misconduct involving reckless disregard of the truth, costing the taxpayers at least $300,000 in attorney’s fees and fines.
+- Nichols was the legal adviser to OPNET in a civil forfeiture case where the trial judge found reckless disregard of the truth and governmental mismanagement costing the taxpayers at least $300,000 in attorney’s fees and fines.

-- And Nichols is currently the defendant in a sexual harassment case (the trial for which he managed to get postponed until after the election) in which he has admitted that he spent many (taxpayer funded) hours a day for months at a time attempting to get his married office manager to go to bed with him at a cost to the taxpayers of how much more?
+- And Nichols is currently the defendant in a sexual harassment case (the trial for which he managed to get postponed until after the election) in which he has admitted that he spent many (taxpayer funded) hours a day for months at a time pursuing his married office manager while in the courthouse and on the job, at a cost to the taxpayers of how much more?

 Choose carefully.
 Your taxpayer dollars and your rights depend on it!